-Government The Ministry of Justice, which is headed by the Attorney of the Federation who doubles as the Minister of Justice.
+The Ministry of Justice, which is headed by the Attorney of the Federation and who doubles as the Minister of Justice.

-department that

-manages investment

-treaty arbitrations

-14 Are internal or external counsel used, or expected to be used, by the state in investment treaty arbitrations?
+16 Are internal or external counsel used, or expected to be used, by the state in investment treaty arbitrations?
 If external counsel are used, does the state normally go through a formal public procurement process when hiring them?

+Internal/External counsel

-Internal/External Nigeria is usually represented by external counsel who are appointed by the Attorney-General of the Federation counsel and Minister of Justice.
+Nigeria is usually represented by external counsel who are appointed by the Attorney-General of the Federation and Minister of Justice.
 So far, despite the provisions of the Public Procurement Act 2007, it does not appear that the selection of counsel follows any formal public procurement process.